JustinNew/Leetcode-Python-Solutions/README.md

   - One, Two pointers
   - One or Two extra help arrays/lists: Trapping Rain Water, Product of Array Except Self
   - From two ends and approaching middle
+  - Use dictionary to save some results, similar to saving the solved results in dynamic programming

 ## Algorithms